vxsharma-14/vxsharma-14.github.io/index.md

   caption: "Photo credit: [European Space Agency](https://www.esa.int/)"
 excerpt: "Blogs on fluids, Python, scientific computing, Jupyter Notebooks and my experiences."
 ---
 I am a researcher in aerothermodynamics of atmospheric-entry vehicles using computational methods.
-I am a Python programming enthusiast and during my free time I maintain NAnPack library -- an open-source educational tool that I am developing for students in Computational Fluid Dynamics.
+I am a Python enthusiast and during my free time I maintain NAnPack[^ref1] library -- an open-source educational tool that I am developing for students in Computational Fluid Dynamics.

-{: .notice--info} The development version is available for download on Python Packaging Index (PyPI) and on my GitHub repository - [project-NAnPack](https://github.com/vxsharma-14/project-NAnPack).
+[^ref1]: The development version is available for download on Python Packaging Index (PyPI) and on my GitHub repository - [project-NAnPack](https://github.com/vxsharma-14/project-NAnPack).

 Read more about my profile on [About](/about/) webpage.

 Feel free to [email](mailto:vxsharma14@gmail.com) me for collaborations, seminar talks or for any other questions.

 *Let's connect on [Twitter](https://twitter.com/DrVishal_aero) and [LinkedIn](https://www.linkedin.com/in/vishalsharmaofficial/)*.

-$$ x_1 $$